 Also known as red, white, and blue!
 A lot of chemical components go into making a firework explode into bright and beautiful shapes, but metal salts are the primary source of color.
 For a typical Fourth of July display, strontium salts make red fireworks, burning magnesium (and aluminum and titanium) makes white, and copper salts make blue!
 Other components, like calcium or iron, are added to the mix to deepen the color of the fireworks or help produce sparks and smoke.

 Exploding fireworks delight onlookers with their colorful bursts and booms, to be sure, but some prioritize sound over appearance.
 And the sound effects have their own terminology, too.
 You’ll hear plenty of salutes firing in the finale of any fireworks display, for example — they’re designed to create a flash followed by a loud report, so they’re responsible for the big booming finish.
 Crackling effects are also common.
 And those whistling effects?
 They're generally produced by small paper tubes that create a high-pitched whistle or howl as they soar through the air.

-Happy Fourth of July from all of us at Planet Word.
 We hope these firework facts added some extra sparkle to your celebration!
 Let us know on Twitter @PlanetWordDC.

 Sources and Further Reading

 The Phantom Fireworks website's glossary and chemistry compounds page are bursting with more information about the different shapes, sizes, colors, and effects of fireworks.
 There are also several other firework glossaries to check out, along with this retro PBS site for a closer look at the anatomy of a firework.

 Anna Shuster is the Digital Media Manager for Planet Word.
 She studied English and Linguistics at Georgetown University.